Summary

 Notable Quotes

-"The encounter with the Hind provides a small moment of Hope and stillness that gives him a chance to renew his energy."
+"What that chance encounter does is provide a small moment of hope and stillness that gives him a chance to renew his energy."

 More Videos